-In most years, the Compensation Committee has established a Management Incentive Plan, or MIP, which provides cash incentives for our executives.
-The MIP supports our compensation objectives by focusing on annual financial and operating results and enabling our target total compensation to remain competitive within the marketplace for executive officers.
+In most years, the Compensation Committee has established a Management Incentive Plan (or MIP), which provides cash incentives for our non-IWCO executives.
+As a result of the IWCO Acquisition, the Company has also integrated certain IWCO compensation practices into its compensation objectives.
+Specifically, Mr. Andersen continues to participate in the IWCO Plans, which provides cash incentives for IWCO Participants.
+The MIP and IWCO Plans support our compensation objectives by focusing on annual financial and operating results and enabling our target total compensation to remain competitive within the marketplace for executive officers.

-Target bonus awards are expressed as a percentage of the base salary paid to the executive officer during that plan year.
+Target bonus awards under the MIP are expressed as a percentage of the base salary paid to the non-IWCO executive officer during that plan year.
 Typically, the Compensation Committee has selected bonus amounts for the executive officers such that the target total cash compensation approximates the median of comparable positions at our peer companies or the general industry.
-For Fiscal 2017, the target bonuses for our Named Executive Officers were:
+For Fiscal 2018, the target bonuses for our Named Executive Officers who participated in the 2018 MIP and the 2017 IWCO MIP were:

-Executive Officer of Base Salary (%)
+Executive Officer Target as Percentage of Base Salary (%)

 James R. Henderson 100

 Louis J. Belardi 60

+James N. Andersen 50

 MIPs provide for cash payments to executive officers based on achievement of certain corporate financial objectives.
 Bonus payouts on the financial objectives could range from 0% to 200% of an individual's target bonus depending on the Company's actual performance versus the established performance goals.
+For Fiscal 2018, the Compensation Committee determined that the Company did not meet the EBITDA Target and, accordingly, no Participants received Awards under the 2018 MIP.
+The 2018 MIP is described in more detail above in the section entitled "Company and ModusLink Plans."